 This classic beginner exit already has the outside center pre-presented.
-The tail has the option to be head-jammed, and if they are, all of the grip are intact.
+There is an awesome argument for only launching a bow, even in the competition!
+The tail has the option to be head-jammed, and if they are, all of the grips are intact.
 It is sturdy enough to withstand some errors and still come out flying.

 Getting the perfect Stairstep Diamond might be a challenge at first, but getting an ‘okay’ one is achievable.
 Additionally, the skills each slot learns here are applicable on lots of different exits down the line.